flyteorg/flytesnacks/plugins/sagemaker/builtin/README.md

 Built-in algorithms are the fastest to get started with, as they are already pre-built and optimized on Sagemaker.
 To understand how they work and the various options available please refer to [Amazon
 Sagemaker Official Documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/algos.html)

-Flyte Sagemaker plugin intends to greatly simply using Sagemaker for training.
+Flyte Sagemaker plugin intends to greatly simplify using Sagemaker for training.
 We have tried to distill the API into a meaningful subset that makes it easier for users to adopt and run with Sagemaker.
 Due to the nature of the Sagemaker built-in algorithms, it is possible to run them completely from a local notebook using Flyte.
 This is because, Flyte will automatically use a pre-built Image for the given algorithm.